barabanpan/aws-cognito-serverless/README.md

  - sign up,
  - sign in,
  - a resource for unregistered users,
- - a protected resource (only accessible with an access token).
+ - a protected resource (only accessible with an access token),
+ - URL for writing entries to s3 bucket file.

 For CRUD operations:
  - get all (entities/) and get by username (entities/{username}),
  - post a new entity (entities/),
  - delete by username (entities/{username}).

-**TODO**: validation with Marshmallow, s3 interaction, add CookieCutter.
+**TODO**: add s3 bucket with Swagger documentation.
+Add CookieCutter.

 ## How To Run It